 - Incorporate non-standard terms and conditions and additional clauses into the subcontract agreement during the negotiation process to mitigate any identified risks.

 Faculty Research Services team

-- Notify the PI and academic department where Third Party expenditure is ineligible or outside the allocated budget and liaise with the Third Party if further clarification and detailed justification is necessary.
+Notify PI and academic department where Third Party expenditure is ineligible or exceeds the allocated budget and liaising with the Third Party if further clarification and detailed justification is necessary.

-- Engage with the PI and academic department on the financial progress of the Third Party throughout the lifetime of the award.
+Engage with the PI and academic department about the progress of the Third Party’s deliverables throughout the lifetime of the award.